CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/poo/comments-poo.md

     methods static, it will only be used as a virtual namespace — which is not the original intention of a class.
 Therefore, is more idiomatic export functions or an object, but in the program code, we'll keep it as a class for education purposes.

+    ○ One thing we did that may sound wrong is, the product quantity is on the cart item and not on the cart, but why is it?
+      ■ Since we can start "delegating" these responsibilities on different classes, we chose to make the merge responsibility on the cart quantity, inside the own item, because it understands its identity, know its responsibilities, and is the owner of the attributes, so it end up being the right place.

+      ■ In OOP, since the class is the owner of its attributes, we end up bringing the behaviors to the class to make the relationships more close and makes more sense at the end of the day.